elastic/go-elasticsearch/README.md

 //   "cluster_name" : "go-elasticsearch"
 // ...
 ```

+> NOTE: It is _critical_ to both close the response body _and_ to consume it, in order to re-use persistent TCP connections in the default HTTP transport.
+If you're not interested in the response body, call `io.Copy(ioutil.Discard, res.Body)`.

 When you export the `ELASTICSEARCH_URL` environment variable,
 it will be used to set the cluster endpoint(s).
 Separate multiple adresses by a comma.